Congratulations on deciding to build your own computer! In this guide, we’ll take you through the building process one step at a time.

 There are a lot of parts that go into building a computer, whether it’s the components themselves, or the screws, standoffs, and cables that secure and connect everything together.
 So, it’s important to give yourself plenty of room to not only assemble your computer, but to also keep track of all of your components and the parts and cables that go with them.

 And, if you can organize your components and the screws/cables that go with them, you’ll have a much easier time assembling your system.
-You don’t want to get the screws that secure your motherboard in place mixed up with the screws that mount your power supply to your case.
+You don’t want to get the screws that secure your motherboard in place into the standoffs mixed up with the screws that mount your power supply to your case.

 And, make sure you avoid building your system on carpet, as the static electricity build-up in the carpet can damage your components.
 If the table you’re building your computer on is located on carpet, it’d be a good idea to wear an anti-static wrist band during the build as well to ensure that you don’t transfer any static electricity to your components.